-If there is no metastasis, the VA will then rate the residuals according to voiding dysfunction or renal dysfunction (whichever is predominant), which usually comes to a 10 percent rating.
+If there is no metastasis, the VA will then rate the residuals according to voiding dysfunction or renal dysfunction (whichever is predominant).
+This usually comes to a 10 percent rating.
 Court cases have determined that the VA can reduce the 100 percent rating only after the cessation of surgical, X-ray, antineoplastic chemotherapy, or other therapeutic procedure.
-The term “therapeutic” according to DC 7528 is interpreted as the procedures to cure cancer and the disease.
+The term “therapeutic” according to DC 7528 is interpreted as the procedure to cure cancer.

-When the VA decides to cease the 100 percent temporary rating or reduce a current rating, they will send the veteran notice of a proposed reduction of benefits.
+When the VA decides to cease the 100 percent temporary rating or reduce a current rating, they will send the veteran notice of the proposed reduction of benefits.
 The letter will most likely give the veteran a deadline to respond.
 If the veteran is still experiencing disabling symptoms of prostate cancer and believes that he is still entitled to the current rating, he should have his doctor fill out the Form 21-0960J-3, Disability Benefits Questionnaire for Prostate Cancer.
-This form, completed by the health care provider, would serve as evidence that the veteran is entitled to the current rating.
+This form, completed by the health care provider, would serve as evidence to support the veteran’s claims that he is entitled to the current rating.

 Vietnam Veterans & Prostate Cancer

 Veterans who served in Vietnam are now reaching their mid-60’s, which is the age at which prostate cancer is usually diagnosed.
 This means that we are seeing an influx of prostate cancer cases.

-Roughly eight – nine million men in the US served during the Vietnam War with approximately 2.7 million Americans serving in Vietnam.
-And according to recent studies, almost 1.4 million men are predicted to develop prostate cancer in their lifetime.
+Roughly eighty-nine million men in the US served during the Vietnam War with approximately 2.7 million Americans serving in Vietnam.
+According to recent studies, almost 1.4 million men are predicted to develop prostate cancer in their lifetime.
 A 2013 study conducted at the Portland VA Medical Center and Oregon Health and Science University found that Veterans exposed to Agent Orange are not only at higher risk for prostate cancer, but they also have an increased risk for more aggressive forms of the disease.